If you do not see an answer to your question, please send us an email at firstname.lastname@example.org

 A. Mentors and mentees are paired up on a best match basis.
 The following criteria gathered during the registration process is used to assist with the matching process:

-- Specific mentoring topics both mentor and mentee are interested in.
+- Mentoring topics both mentor and mentee are interested in.

 - Years of experience of both mentor and mentee.

-- Location preference of both mentor and mentee.
+- Meeting location and time preference of both mentor and mentee.

 - Other considerations.